 Yes, internal bleaching could have been done.
 Would it have looked good?
 Probably not.
 You didn’t say how old you are, but if you had these root canal treatments when you were fourteen, and you are now at least in your mid-twenties, the stain could have been pretty ingrained, and internal bleaching would probably not have been good enough.
 You would have gotten the teeth lighter, but I doubt you would have been happy with how they looked.
 They would not have matched your other teeth.

 So is it a standard procedure for the dentist to not offer the internal bleaching as an option?
-I would say yes, very few dentists would have mentioned that, because it is unlikely the results would be satisfactory.
+I would say yes, very few dentists would have mentioned that, for a couple of reasons.
+First, internal bleaching is tricky to do and requires multiple visits to the office.
+Second, the results are unpredictable.
+You lighten the teeth in question but you can’t control the final color, so you can’t get those teeth to match the others.

 Other related information: